berstend/hypertunnel/readme.md

 ### Todo

+**client**
+- Support `--basic-auth` flag as a simple way to secure a local http server

 **server & client**
-- Hook into `node-tcp-relay` events for better cleanup, error reporting and to show established connections
+- Hook into `hypertunnel-tcp-relay` events for better cleanup, error reporting and to show established connections
 - Support environment variables next to cli params

 **server**